awsdocs/amazon-connect-user-guide/doc_source/contactflow.md

 All connectors must be connected to a block in order to successfully publish your contact flow\.

 A saved contact flow cannot be assigned to a number until it is published\.

+## Using Contact Flow Resume After Transfer<a name="contact-flow-resume"></a>

+Use the **Transfer to phone number** block to transfer customers to a phone number outside of your Amazon Connect instance, and then optionally resume the contact flow when the call with the external number ends\.
+This lets you integrate interactions with external or third party organizations into your contact flow\.
+For example, you can use a **Transfer to phone number** block to transfer the caller to a shipping provider to check the status of their delivery, and then return the caller to an agent if they need further assistance\.
+Or, you could send the caller to another department in your organization that is not using Amazon Connect, and return the caller to the Amazon Connect contact flow to speak with an agent\.

+### Using Resume After Transfer in a Contact Flow<a name="use-call-bridging"></a>

+You can use the **Transfer to phone number** block to transfer customers to a number outside of your Amazon Connect instance, and then optionally resume the contact flow after the caller disconnects from the external number\.
+You can use the resume after transfer functionality to enable the following scenarios:
++ Transfer a caller to a number outside of your instance and end the contact flow\.
+For example, asking the customer for an order number, and then transferring the customer to the delivery company that can provide their shipping status\.
++ Transfer the customer to a number outside of your instance, and then return the customer to the contact flow to request a survey, or to speak to an agent\.
+For example, when the delivery company could not resolve the issue for the customer\.
++ For advanced automation, send tracking information as DTMF digits when the call is transferred, so that the shipment information is retrieved with the transferred call prior to the customer being connected\.

+To resume a contact after a transfer to an external number, add a **Transfer to phone number** block to your contact flow\.
+In the **Transfer to phone number** block, enter the phone number to transfer the call to, and then connect it to the rest of your contact flow\.
+When the block executes, the call is transferred to the external number, and then, optionally, returned to the contact flow when the conversation with the external party ends\.
+The contact then follows the **Success** branch from the block to continue the flow\.
+If the call is not successfully transferred, one of the other branches is followed: **Call failed**, **Timeout**, or **Error**, depending on the reason the caller did not return to the flow\.

+### Transfer to Phone Number Block Settings<a name="transfer-to-number-settings"></a>

+The **Transfer to phone number** block includes the following settings:
++ **Transfer to**
+  + **Phone number**—Sets the phone number to transfer the call to\.
+  + **Use attribute**—Specify a contact attribute to set the phone number to transfer the call to\.
++ **Set timeout**
+  + **Timeout \(in seconds\)**—The number of seconds to wait for the recipient to answer the transferred call\.
++ **Use attribute**—Specify a contact attribute to use to set the **Timeout** duration\.
++ **Resume contact flow after disconnect**—When you select this option, after the call is transferred, the caller is returned to the contact flow when the call with the third party ends\.
+Additional branches for **Success**, **Call failed**, and **Timeout** are added to the block when you select this option so that you can appropriately route contacts when there is an issue with the transfer\.
++ **Optional parameters**
+  + **Send DTMF**—Select **Send DTMF** to include up to 50 Dual\-Tone Multi\-frequency \(DTMF\) characters with the transferred call\.
+You can enter the characters to include, or use an attribute\.
+Use the DTMF characters to navigate an automated IVR system that answers the call\.
+  + **Caller ID number**—Specify the caller ID number used for transferred call\.
+You can select a number from your instance, or use an attribute to set the number\.
+  + **Caller ID name**—Specify the caller ID name used for the transferred call\.
+You can enter a name, or use an attribute to set the name\.

+    In some cases, the caller ID information is provided by the carrier of the party you are calling\.
+The information may not be up\-to\-date with that carrier, or the number may get passed differently between systems because of hardware or configuration differences\.
+If that is the case, the person you call may not see the phone number, or may see the name of a previously registered owner of the number, instead of the name you specify in the block\.

 ## Using a **Call phone number** block in a contact flow<a name="using-call-number-block"></a>